Covid 19 coronavirus: Phil Goff on making sure the cure doesn't kill the patient

 Compulsory water restrictions for Auckland are almost certain with the region's storage dams dropping below 50 per cent.
 Around $2.3 billion is due to be spent over two decades on capital works to accommodate Auckland's growing water consumption – should the council be doing more now to future-proof Auckland's water supply?

 "The potential necessity for water restrictions in Auckland is due to the significant lack of rainfall we have experienced since summer.
 Rainfall levels in January and February have been the lowest on record.
-Coupled with the very long hot summer and higher demand, the water supply lakes have fallen below 50 per cent full compared with an historical average of around 75 per cent.
+Coupled with the very long hot summer and higher demand, the water supply lakes have fallen below 50 per cent full compared with a historical average of around 75 per cent.
 In addition to this, the long-range weather forecasts do not predict any significant rainfall.
 Watercare is running a public media campaign to encourage people to reduce usage and are maximising the take from the Waikato River."

 2021 was shaping up to be a banner year for Auckland – with the America's Cup, Apec, and many other international events.
 What impact will Covid-19 have on this?